BluePsychoRanger/SkyBlock_Collection/src/bundles/skyvoid_standard_skyblock/README.md

 ![Nether Island](https://raw.githubusercontent.com/BluePsychoRanger/SkyBlock_Collection/main/images/standard_nether_island.jpg)

 ### Structures
-Structure bounding boxes that are important in SkyBlock will generate at the same coordinates along with some entities as they would in a normal world with the same seed:
+All structure bounding boxes will generate (i.e. no blocks will generate) at the same coordinates along with some entities as they would in a normal world with the same seed.
+Below is a list of notable structures:
-- **Ancient Cities** will generate the same bounding boxes and sculk shriekers that can spawn wardens (location of shriekers won't match with a normal world)
+- **Ancient Cities** will generate the same bounding boxes (mobs will not spawn in the bounding box) and sculk shriekers that can spawn wardens (location of shriekers won't match with a normal world)
-- **Ocean Monuments** will generate the same bounding box, but no elder guardians (guardians farms can be built as normal)
+- **Ocean Monuments** will generate the same bounding box (guardians farms can be built as normal); elder guardians will generate, but immediately fall into the void
-- **Pillager Outposts** will generate the same bounding box with any allays that normally generate
+- **Pillager Outposts** will generate the same bounding box (pillagers will spawn in the bounding box) with any allays that normally generate
-- **Strongholds** will only generate an entrance end portal with some filled eyes (though it won't match with a normal world with the same seed)
+- **Strongholds** will generate the same bounding box with the end portal in the same location (though the eyes won't always match with a normal world with the same seed)
 - **Witch Huts** will generate the same bounding box (witch farms can be built as normal)
 - **Mansions** will generate any allays that would generate in a normal world
-- **Nether Fortresses** will generate the same bounding box
+- **Nether Fortresses** will generate the same bounding box (spawner-less fortress farms can be built as normal)
 - **End Cities** will generate any shulkers and ships that would generate in a normal world
-- **Trial Chambers** will generate the same bounding box
+- **Trial Chambers** will generate the same bounding box (mobs will not spawn in the bounding box)

 ### The End Dimension
 In the end dimension, the obsidian pillars and the exit end portal generate as normal.
 When a player goes through an end gateway, a small end island will still generate, but the rest of the outer end islands will not.
+In the end highlands, return gateways can generate.

 ## Advancements
 It's highly recommended to download the companion [SkyBlock Advancements](https://smithed.net/packs/skyblock-advancements) data pack to improve the advancement interface.
 This pack rearranges the main advancement tab to be better suited for SkyBlock instead of vanilla Minecraft.